WIEQLI/geosci-course/README.md

 ## Step 5.5: updating the code and notebooks

+The workflow is opinionated and assumes that you will use the notebooks as-is from [geosci-labs](https://github.com/lheagy/geosci-labs).
+You are welcome to open issues and create pull requestsin [geosci-labs](https://github.com/lheagy/geosci-labs) to improve them.
+You are free forge your own path and tailor the notebooks to your course, in which case, you can ignore this section.

 Before updating, make sure that you have committed and pushed any changes.
 You can always check if you have any uncomitted changes by running
 ```
 make clean